Colloquium: Quantum anomalous Hall effect: QAH Effect Research Challenges

 The successful theoretical prediction and subsequent experimental realization of the QAH effect has been recognized as a great triumph of our understanding of topological states of matter, and as a demonstration of our ability to engineer complex topological materials.
 To utilize these states in technology, however, the low critical temperature at which the QAH effect is observed is a weighty obstacle.
 The QAH effects in magnetically doped TIs \cite{chang2013experimental,chang2015high,mogi2015magnetic}, in the intrinsic magnetic TI MnBi$_2$Te$_4$ \cite{deng2020quantum}, and in moiré materials \cite{serlin2020intrinsic,li2021quantum} have comparable and low onset temperatures.

 An important goal of QAH research is to greatly enhance the temperature at which the QAH effect is observed.
-The following two approaches might ultimately prove successful: (\textit{i}) to form high-quality heterostructures between TIs and high Curie temperature ferromagnetic (or high N\'eel temperature antiferromagnetic) insulators \cite{tang2017above,wang2019observation}; and (\textit{ii}) to discover new higher temperature moir\'e bilayers \cite{andrei2020graphene}.
+One of the following two approaches might ultimately prove successful: (\textit{i}) form high-quality heterostructures between TIs and high Curie temperature ferromagnetic (or high N\'eel temperature antiferromagnetic) insulators \cite{tang2017above,wang2019observation}; (\textit{ii}) discover new moir\'e bilayers \cite{andrei2020graphene} that order with shorter moir\'e periods.
 The former requires that TI and oxide film growth be successfully combined.
 The latter approach requires a joint effort, involving both theoretical predictions and materials synthesis.
 The quest to realize higher temperature QAH states not only promotes new fundamental inquiries, but could also carry far-reaching implications for topological quantum computation and low-energy cost spintronic devices.